byoda/byoda-python/README.md

 ```
 https://proxy.byoda.net/4294929430/$MEMBER_ID/api/v1/data/service-4294929430
 ```
-(don't forget to replace $MEMBER_ID in the above URL with your member ID as shown by the 'source tools/set_env.sh command)

 While the initial test service is the 'address book', your pod is not restricted to the 'address book' data model!
 You can create your own service and define its data contract in a [JSONSchema](https://www.json-schema.org/) document.
 When your pod reads that data contract it will automatically generate the GraphQL APIs for that data contract.
 You can use the [generate_graphql_queries.py](https://github.com/StevenHessing/byoda-python/blob/master/tools/generate_graphql_queries.py) tool to generate the GraphQL queries for your data contract.
 Any pod that has also joined your service and accepted that data model will then be able to call those GraphQL APIs on other pods that have also accepted it.
 The pods will implement the security model that you have defined with "#accesscontrol" objects in your datamodel.